Haroldov/Flask-API-Portfolio-Sample/README.md

 docker run -ti -p 5000:5000 peak_power
 ```

-# Start Application for Deployment
+# Start Application for Production Deployment

 You can start the app using the docker compose file by running: